ronyju/comp_Hw3/README.md

 **tests_assina:**
-in tests_assina from 0-20 - PASS
+in tests_assina PASS all but 48, 49, 55
-test 21 - the sad moment when I understood we must load and store.